The following eLearning course must be completed prior to attending the in-person or virtual CAT training.

 TPI Technical Assistance Webinar Channel

-The webinar channel will allow you to view past technical assistance webinars that have been facilitated by the Texas Promoting Independence.
-These webinars include the bi-monthly CAT TA webinars.
+The webinar channel will allow you to view past technical assistance webinars that have been

 Enroll